 The best VPNs won’t even keep records, so when the authorities come knocking, they won’t be able to find you.
 A lot of people use them to get access to US-only services such as Hulu; it turns out the same trick will enable your UK-based Netflix account to access the entirety of the US Netflix content.

-In today’s tutorial, I’ll be using IP Vanish, the same VPN that’s available from the Rewards page; but any premium VPN which lets you connect to servers in the US will work.
+In today’s tutorial, I’ll be using IP Vanish, but any premium VPN which lets you connect to servers in the US will work.
 Before you sign up to one, note that not all VPNs are created equal – those I previously mentioned such as BT Guard, used to primarily secure your torrent downloading activities, typically won’t be based in the USA.
 If you’d rather not use IP Vanish for some reason, I recommend HideMyAss Pro.

 I’m going to show you how to get this VPN set up for full Netflix access on four different devices – the iPad, the Xbox 360, and your regular Mac or Windows 7 PC.
 Each setup is unique, but first we need to get some basic information about the VPN server.